Taiwan, China

 "Taiwan, China", "Taiwan, Province of China", and "Taipei, China" are controversial political terms that claim Taiwan and its associated territories as a province or territory of the People's Republic of China.

-The term "Taiwan, China" (中国台湾) is used by Chinese state media and organizations and individuals.
+The term "Taiwan, China" (中国台湾) is used by Chinese state media, organizations and individuals.
 However the People's Republic of China – which is widely recognized by the international community as the legitimate representative of "China" – has never exercised jurisdiction over Taiwan and other islands controlled by the Republic of China (ROC).

 Such terms are ambiguous because of the political status of Taiwan and cross-Strait relations between "Taiwan" and "China".
 Since 1949, two political entities with the name "China" exist, each claiming to be the sole legitimate government of their combined territory: